fepitre/package-rebuilder/README.md

                        '----------'    '----------'
 ```

-The chosen `broker` here for `celery` is `RabbitMQ`.
+The chosen `broker` here for `celery` is `redis`.
 Each service is doing only tasks defined in separate queues defined as follows:

 | SERVICE | TASK/QUEUE |
 |-----------|-----------|